tajo/ladle/CONTRIBUTING.md

 pnpm test
 ```

-There are unit tests and also end-to-end tests powered by Playwright in `e2e/` folder.
+There are unit tests and end-to-end tests powered by Playwright in `e2e/` folder.
 If you are adding a new feature, you will be almost always asked to add a new e2e test.
 You can add it to one of the existing suites / test applications or create new one.

 ## Documentation